cprocino/armbox/README.md

  While this code was simple it achivied its goal of picking up the ball and putting it in another location.
+ This code was finiky and could have been better but it achieved its goal and was able to pick up the ball.